ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 ---
 layout: post
-title: "How to use Jupyter Notebooks in 2020"
+title: "How to use Jupyter Notebooks in 2020 (Part 1: The data science landscape)"
 date: 2020-03-06
 category: notebook
 comments: true